Seme4eg/emacs_tut/emacs_todo.md

 download custom css / js files for cases when u export .org file to browser

 `treemacs` (**21:19** in vid. above) or `ranger` (makes dired more like ranger (same kbd))

+get hand of how to use `GTAGS` lisp, link u can find below Aaron Beaver vid

+how to see snippets completion key in auto complete popup menu? and how to complete them not with M-/ but with tab

+bind `swiper-all` to some kbd
+and learn all swiper commands (jus type 'swiper' in M-x menu)

+how to make shell in emacs on bottom screen, small (minishell)